thedrp/thedrp.github.io/resources/cycle/index.md

 - What does count as a Care Mistake
 - How many times will a Digimon attempt to Digivolve before hitting a limit?
 (Reset by sleeping/waking?)
 - What does "stress" mean, in the manual?
 (Waking a Digimon with shakes causes stress over time)
+  - Seems to in some way make evolution more difficult to achieve.
 - Is slot determined by Special Mode results?

 # Digimon Roster